 - Can I apply as part of a team?

 - Can I submit proposals for more than one project?

-- How much money can I get through the INET grant program?
+- How much money is The Institute's offering?
 For how many years?

-- What restrictions does INET place on project budgets?
+- What restrictions does The Institute place on project budgets?

-- How can I contact INET about my proposal or to ask questions about the grant process?
+- How can I contact The Institute about my proposal or to ask questions about the grant process?

 We focus our efforts on supporting new economic thinking, in all the forms it may take.
 We are less interested in pure policy applications, institution building, and general program support.